enmag/F3/README.md

 ## Generating the plots
-The directory `expeval_output` contains the outputs obtained by executing of F3 and other tools on the benchmarks contained in the `benchmarks` directory.
-The `script` directory contains 2 python scripts that can be used to parse and plot such outputs.
 Please, refer to the file `GENERATE_PLOTS` for a more detailed description of the commands that can be used to generate such plots.